syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 End Class
 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet7 | OrderList_Indent_Level_1 }}

-2.`ManualTotalSummary` class makes use of `ManualTotalSummaryTable` class, which derives `GridTable` to calculate the new total. `ManualTotalSummaryTable` class overrides `OnRecordChanged` event in order to track record changes and keeps track of old and new values of the `ChangedField`.
+2. `ManualTotalSummary` class makes use of `ManualTotalSummaryTable` class, which derives `GridTable` to calculate the new total. `ManualTotalSummaryTable` class overrides `OnRecordChanged` event in order to track record changes and keeps track of old and new values of the `ChangedField`.
 For each entry in `ManualTotalSummaryTable.TotalSummaries`, a `ManualTotalSummary` will be created.

+{% capture codesnippet8 %}​
 {% tabs %}
 {% highlight c# %}
 public class ManualTotalSummaryTable : GridTable